+Free genealogy webinars for April 2020 include English probate records, Native American research, DNA, adoption and much more!
 Not sure what a webinar even is?
-Click here to learn the details, then return back to this page to see all the top-notch webinars available for the month of April!
+Click here to learn the details, then return back to this page to see all the amazing webinars available for the month of April!

 Free Genealogy Webinars from the Family History Library in SLC

-The image below contains just a sneak-peek at what’s coming up these next few weeks from the Family History Library’s webinar series.
-Check out the entire list by clicking on the image below.
+Take a look at what’s coming up these next few weeks from the Family History Library’s webinar series.

-Once on their web-page, if you see a class title you are interested in, click the hyperlink that says “webinar” about 15 minutes before the webinar is to begin.
+Once on their web-page, if you see a class title you are interested in, click the hyperlinked title about 15 minutes before the webinar is to begin.
 (Remember, Utah is on Mountain Standard Time.)
 You will be directed to enter your name to join in on the webinar.
 You may also need to download Adobe Connect or install Adobe Flash.
 Just follow the directions, they will let you know what (if anything) you need to download or install to be able to watch the webinar.
 Don’t worry, it’s really quite easy!

 Free Genealogy Webinars from Legacy Family Tree